|Bank||Interest Rate (p.a.)||Processing Fee|

 Your income denotes your capacity to repay a loan.
 A higher income shows that you have a better financial bandwidth to repay the loan on time.
 This means that your risk level is low.
 Lenders prefer individuals with low risk profiles and may hence offer you a lower interest rate.

 A good credit score indicates that you are responsible in handling your finances.
 This keeps your risk rating low.
-A good score can get you favourable rates while a bad one is likely to get you high rates.
-A bad score can even lead to your loan application getting rejected.
+If your credit score is 750 and above, most likely you will be offered preferential rates.

 When processing your loan application, lenders will look at how much debt you currently have.
 If you’re spending most of your current income to repay existing loans, they may not grant you a personal loan.
 Even if they do, they will charge you a high rate of interest.